Our Leadership Team

 At Next Century Cities, Cat supports local leaders with the tools and information they need to bring fast, affordable, reliable broadband to their constituents.
 Specifically, she researches and writes policy briefs, profiles of successful broadband projects, and the Weekly Download newsletter.
 Cat has testified before municipal councils on the benefits of dig once policies and proactive small cell deployment ordinances.
 Most recently, she published an op-ed in the Hill condemning FCC actions that have made it harder to connect Americans to broadband.
 Cat received a B.A. in Media Studies from the University of Virginia.

 Jessica splits her time as a communications specialist between Next Century Cities and one of their partner organizations, the Institute for Local Self-Reliance.
 She received a B.A. in geography from Macalester College, where she focused on rural economic development.
 In her position with Next Century Cities, Jessica manages press outreach and social media strategy.
 She also assists with member communications, event coordination, and other projects.

 Our Advisory Board

-Our Advisory Board is comprised of seven local leaders from member communities across the country.
+Our Advisory Board is comprised of six local leaders from member communities across the country.
 The Board offers valuable guidance on issues relating to Next Century Cities policies.
 Find our full Advisory Board here.